NethServer/docs/administrator-manual/en/shared_folder.rst

    \\192.168.1.1\docs
    \\MYSERVER\docs

+.. warning:

+  Authenticated access to shared folders is available with an Active Directory accounts provider.
+LDAP provider allows guest access only.

 When accessing a SMB share, some user interfaces provide a single user name field.
 In that case, specify the **short user name** prefixed with the **NetBIOS domain name**.
 For instance, if the NetBIOS domain name is "COMPANY" and the